 YuJa offers a number of ways to assess the efficacy of your lecture captures.

 - Incorporate video quizzes into lecture captures.
+The results will help define problem areas.

 - Check your analytics for signs students are re-watching portions of videos.
+Analytics provide insights in real-time.